MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/AspNetCore.Identity.CosmosDb/README.md

 ## Install Instructions

-- For the latest install instructions [please see our project website on GitHub](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb#-cosmos-db-provider-for-aspnet-core-identity).
+- For the latest install instructions [please see our project website](https://www.moonrise.net/Open_Source/CosmosDb_Provider).
 - Questions or feedback are welcome!
-Please see our new [project discussion section](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb/discussions).
+Please send us a note using our [contact form](https://www.moonrise.net/ContactUs), or post a message to our to our [project discussion section](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb/discussions).
 We will reply as soon as possible.
-- An example web application that uses this package [is available for download](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb).
+- An example web application that uses this package [is available for download from GitHub](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb).

 ## More Information